 Does it seem like your compost is taking too long?
 Confirm it is moist but not soaked.
 Do you live in a cooler climate?
 Maybe you need a little heat.
 Throw a plastic liner over the top of the heap to encourage some warming.
 Be careful though, it can get too hot and at minimum kill your beneficial microbes and at worst, combust.
 EEK!

-That was pretty much the basics for how to make compost from food scraps.
+That was pretty much the basics for how to make compost from kitchen waste at home.
 What do you think?
 Are you going to give it a try?
-Remember the favor you are doing our environment by reducing the landfill waste AND the favor you are doing your garden and bank account with your lovingly created mulch.
+Remember the favor you are doing our environment by reducing the landfill waste AND the favor you are doing your veggie garden and bank account with your lovingly created mulch.
 Heck.
 If you make too much, bag it up and sell it your friends and neighbors!